All Episodes

 Because we have said before that progressivism has extremist tendencies.

-I want to show you several really um several ways in which this happens, in ways in which the democrats, the main some of the mainstream democrats, but not just them, are using that narrative in order to create a false perception of reality to millions of people, according to which violence is justified.
+I want to show you several, really several ways in which this happens and ways in which the Democrats, some of the mainstream Democrats, but not just them, are using that narrative in order to create a false perception of reality to millions of people, according to which violence is justified.

 And when you do that to millions of people, when you're spreading narrative after narrative of victimhood, some of these people will actually do something.